aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   enableDataApi: true, // Optional - will be automatically set if you call grantDataApiAccess() });
 cluster.grantDataApiAccess(fn);
-// It is necessary to grant the function access to the secret associated with the cluster for `DatabaseCluster`. cluster.secret!.grantRead(fn);
 ```

 **Note**: To invoke the Data API, the resource will need to read the secret associated with the cluster.